jova117/heed-church-template/README.md

 # HEED Church Template

 A clean, ready-to-deploy demo template for multi-campus churches.
 This repo contains only the demo application—no marketing content.
+⚠️ This is a template repository.
+Please use "Use this template" button to create your own copy.
+Direct commits and pull requests are not accepted.

 ## Quickstart